nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Marking item as done simply deletes it
 * Cannot 'block' or 'release' multiple slots when timing is uncertain
 * Mouse required for most actions, only task creation uses the keyboard

+Summary: Does not store completed tasks, and still requires mouse for most actions

 #### Microsoft Outlook